MethodologyMethodologyCoverage

 Source

-We collect pricing data from online travel agencies (OTAs) that sell cruise inventory.
-This captures observable market prices—what consumers actually see when booking—rather than internal cruise line data or promotional list prices.
+We collect pricing from online travel agencies (OTAs) that sell cruise inventory.
+This captures observable market prices—what consumers actually see when booking—rather than internal cruise-line data or promotional list prices.

 OTA pricing also reflects actual bookable fares, not promotional claims.
 A cruise line can announce a "30% off sale" while OTA prices show minimal movement.
 We track the latter.